Where Does the CPU Store Its Computations? The Complete Data Path

 SSDSATA/NVMe BusMillions of CyclesPermanent Storage

 The CPU stores its computations as close to the top of this list as physically possible.
 It only demotes data to lower tiers when it runs out of space.
+This extreme latency curve explains the entire architectural design of a modern processor.
+Computations must stay at the top of the ladder to maintain performance.

 FAQs: